-The banana tree can be planted as easily in a pot indoors or in the ground outdoors.
+The banana tree can grow both in a pot indoors and in the ground outdoors.

 However, it fears winter cold.
-Bringing the pot indoors from October to May is recommended.
-If it’s planted directly in the ground, protect it well.
+Bringing the pot indoors from October to May is best.
+If planted directly in the ground, protect it well.

 - Read also: how to grow a banana tree